-Both of these breeds are similar in that they are both from working backgrounds, one from the hunting world, and the other from the protection sector.
+Both breeds are similar in that they are both from working backgrounds, one from the hunting world and the other from the protection sector.
 They are both incredibly intelligent dogs with a lot of energy, so they must be exercised and entertained.

 Due to their different working backgrounds, they have differing personalities.
-The German Shepherd is warier of strangers and has guarding tendencies, whereas the Labrador is sociable with both friends and strangers alike.
-Let’s take a closer look to see exactly why these two are the most popular dogs around.
+The German Shepherd is warier around strangers and has guarding tendencies, whereas the Labrador is sociable with both friends and strangers alike.
+Let’s look closer at the German Shepherd vs. Labrador Retriever and see precisely why these two are the most popular dogs around.

 - Height 21-24 Inches

 - Health Above Average

 - Temperament Smart, Confident, Courageous